Medical Expenses Reimbursement Account (MERA)

 Establishing or Changing a MERA

 If you are eligible to participate in Wesleyan medical and dental plans, you may open a MERA either during your first 30 days of employment or during open enrollment.
 MERA’s require annual enrollment.
 You must enroll annually during open enrollment, either to continue the same deduction or to increase or decrease it.
 IRS regulations prohibit MERA changes at other times except during the 30 days following a change in your family status, e.g. by marriage, divorce, death of a family member, birth or adoption of a child, termination or commencement of spouse's employment, or significant change in spouse's medical insurance coverage.
-Deciding How Much to Contribute to a Reimbursement Account You may choose to put any amount between $120 and $2,500 a year in a MERA.
+When deciding how much to contribute to a reimbursement account you may choose to elect any amount between $120 and $2,550 a year in a MERA (for the 2016 plan year).
 The amount should be based on an estimate of eligible expenses likely to be incurred during the year.
 One-twelfth of this amount will be deducted from your pay each month.

 Example of How a MERA Works